 Roughly 47% of Greater London is green space, a fact that brings us to the first stop on our central city tour: Primrose Hill.
 Approximately 13 minutes’ walk from Camden Town or Chalk Farm, the park is beautiful and a stone’s throw from Gordon Ramsey’s sumptuous, dog-friendly restaurant, York & Albany.
 This city chic, Regency townhouse is decorated with sepia photos and is full of vintage furniture that reflects its proximity to vibrant Camden.

 Hop on the bus from Primrose Hill, and in 25 minutes you’ll be in Kings Cross, which is fast becoming the capital’s new tech hub.
 Have a look inside beautiful St Pancras Station before checking-in to the St Pancras Renaissance Hotel London.
 A Victorian masterpiece, the hotel offers a St Pancras Pooch Package fit for special occasions, and pups are welcome in all rooms.
+For a spot of pup-friendly dining, check out the impressive redevelopment around neighbouring Kings Cross and you’ll find buzzy dog-friendly eatery, The Lighterman.

 From north central, we wag our tails slightly west.
 A leisurely walk through Fitzrovia and Marylebone, or a couple of stops on the Victoria Line, brings urban pooches to Mayfair, the prize Monopoly card.
 If your wardrobe suddenly feels in need of some capital cool, pop into dog-friendly Anthropologie on the way and fido might even find a treat at check-out.
-Mews of Mayfair is tucked away in a courtyard and offers an exclusive setting for an elegant afternoon tea.
-Booking is essential and all dogs are welcome.

 Skirt south past St James’ Park and cut through Belgravia’s cobbled streets – with a quick nod to Her Majesty – towards Art Nouveau, Colbert, a stylish French cafe that gives pups a VIP, tres ooh la la taste of paw-life.
 For you, there’s the classic Parisian menu, which you can enjoy while feeling like you’re dining on a bustling French place de la ville.
 From here, take the scenic route and walk through Knightsbridge up to Kensington, through Kensington Palace gardens (a lovely, dog-friendly play area) towards two of our favourite dog-friendly London hotels.
 Located near the Victoria & Albert Museum, the Ampersand Hotel is a boutique, renovated townhouse-esque hotel, with pups allowed in the Drawing Rooms while you enjoy afternoon tea, as well as in specially-selected bedrooms.
 You’ll love the hotel’s spectacular South Kensington location.
 Just across the park, The Milestone Hotel’s deluxe dog offering and enveloping welcome make it a gem.
 For four-legged friends, they offer a range of fantastic pet-friendly services including dog sitting, dog walking, grooming, dog menus and dog first aid.